Iloilo City, Philippines

 Is there a lot of diversity?
 Are people in Iloilo City accepting of differences?

 "Iloilo City, is known for its rich cultural diversity.
 The city is home to a mix of different ethnic groups, each with its own unique traditions and customs.
 This diversity is reflected in the city's vibrant festivals, varied cuisine, and the different languages spoken by its residents.
 People in Iloilo City are generally accepting of differences.
 The city's diverse cultural background has fostered a community that values respect and understanding.
 Ilonggos, as the locals are called, are known for their warm hospitality and friendly demeanor, welcoming both local and foreign visitors with open arms.
-They are also known for their resilience and adaptability, which extends to their acceptance and appreciation of different cultures and ways of life," commented one expat who made the move to Iloilo City.
+They are also known for their resilience and adaptability, which extends to their acceptance and appreciation of different cultures and ways of life," remarked one expat who made the move to Iloilo City.

 Get Quote